GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-04-15-native-modifier-and-clone().md

 - Object has an abstract method named clone() that throws a CloneNotSupportedException.
 - When using clone on an instance object that does not implement interface Cloneable, the CloneNotSupportedException is thrown during runtime.
 - When you do implement interface Cloneable without implementing the method, you are able to create shallow copies without problems.
-- This is weird, because Object only has an abstract method clone() and Cloneable only has an empty-bodied method clone.
+- This is weird, because Object only has an abstract method clone() and Cloneable only has an empty-bodied method clone().

 All in all, no implementation of clone() is found in either Object or Cloneable and nevertheless the clone() method works without a custom implementation.